If something goes wrong

 - The work was ordered by yourself or you have permission to act on their behalf

-- The work has been completed within the last 6 years
+- The work was started within the last 6 years

 - The work has been completed by one of our registered contractors